Saturday, December 31, 2011

 2002: In today's episode of Dangerous Inmates Run Rap Music, 50 Cent was arrested and charged with two counts of criminal possession of a weapon.

-2003: The Strokes played a New Year's Eve show at Cox Pavilion in Las Vegas, Nevada.
+2003: The Strokes and Kings of Leon played a New Year's Eve show at Cox Pavilion in Las Vegas, Nevada.

 2003: Elton John, Aerosmith, Bon Jovi and Kiss performed on Dick Clark's 32nd annual New Year's Rockin' Eve.
 Newlyweds Jessica Simpson and Nick Lachey helped Clark count down to the New Year in New York City's Time Square.

-2003: Natalie Imbruglia ("Torn") married Daniel Johns of Silverchair at a resort on the northeastern coast of Australia.
+2003: Natalie Imbruglia ("Torn") married Daniel Johns of Silverchair at Thala Beach Lodge in Queensland, Australia.

 2003: Ray Davies of the Kinks and Eric Clapton were made Commanders of the British Empire by Queen Elizabeth II of England.